-Analysis | Biden’s pitch: Maybe the government is OK?
+Analysis | Biden’s pitch: Maybe the government is okay?

-Pithy but pointed.
+Pithy, but pointed.
 That was, in fact, Reagan’s approach to the utility of the government, an approach embodied in his efforts to extricate government from public life and, therefore, to slash spending and taxes.
 By the time he left office, this was the default position of his party and was successful enough as a selling point that even the next Democratic president, Bill Clinton, embraced the idea of cutting taxes and overhauling the welfare system.
 It became a mantra which intertwined with the concept of American individualism: I’ll do it myself, thanks.

 But then the coronavirus pandemic happened and the federal government went from saying, “I’m here to help” to “good luck with that.”
-The administration of Donald Trump pushed the response to the pandemic to the states over and over again: buying protective equipment, scrambling for tests and, ultimately, managing distribution of vaccines.
+The Trump administration pushed the pandemic response to the states over and over again: buying protective equipment, scrambling for tests and, ultimately, managing distribution of vaccines.

 By August of last year, a remarkable shift had occurred, as measured in polling conducted by Fox News.
 For years, the network’s pollsters had asked Americans which message they wanted to send to the government, “lend me a hand” or “leave me alone.”
 Consistently, the more popular response was the latter, that confident rejection of the need for assistance.
 And then the pandemic hit.

-In 2019, Americans were 21 points more likely to say “leave me alone.”
+In 2019, Americans were 21 percentage points more likely to say “leave me alone.”
 In August 2020, they were 21 points more likely to say “lend me a hand.”
 Even among Republicans, the two sentiments were about evenly cited, a 60-point shift from the prior year.

-On Thursday night, President Biden gave his first primetime address to the nation.
+On Thursday night, President Biden gave his first prime-time address to the nation.
 In it, he offered careful optimism for how and when the worst of the pandemic might finally fade.

 He also offered a variant on the theme of unity he’s presented since his inauguration.